Defining Your Path Field Trip Program

 Program Manager

-Amery, the DYP Field Trip Coordinator, has been planning and leading field trips for the University of Utah since 2015.
+Amery, the DYP Field Trip Manager, has been planning and leading field trips for the University of Utah since 2015.
 She started out as a DYP volunteer while earning her undergraduate and graduate degree on campus.
-Soon after she became an intern for DYP for several years and is now the program coordinator.
+Soon after she became an intern for DYP for several years and is now the program Manager.
 She is an energetic leader who enjoys working with students of all ages.
 She has a passion for giving back to her community through promoting college access to students from diverse backgrounds.
 As an inclusive educator, she continually works to create educational environments that are both engaging and interactive for all.

 Check out our virtual interactive tours of University of Utah campus: